 Makita also has Star Protection Technology, which allows for excellent communication between the saw and the battery.
 It will prevent high temperatures and overload the motor.
 DeWalt also has Shocks Active Vibration Control, which minimizes the vibrations during use.

-Both DeWalt and Makita continue to perfect and enhance their innovative technologies and we are excited to see what they have in store for us in the future.
+Both DeWalt and Makita continue to perfect and enhance their innovative technologies and I’m excited to see what they have in store for us in the future.
 For now, the winner again depends on your preference.

 Batteries

 DeWalt has their regular 12V brushless motor line, but the showstoppers are the 20V Max and the 60V FlexVolts DeWalt chainsaw batteries.
 The 20V batteries are seen in their power tool products all the way to lawn care equipment.
-Our team loves the FlexVolt batteries because of what the name suggests – they can switch between voltages, which maintains efficiency depending on the tool for a longer battery life.
+I love the FlexVolt batteries because of what the name suggests – they can switch between voltages, which maintains efficiency depending on the tool for a longer battery life.

 Overall Product Offers: Makita and DeWalt